 How does Jane Plan work?

-Once complete, Jane Plan will contact you to confirm your order, where you'll have the opportunity to sort through your meals.
+Once complete, Jane Plan will contact you to confirm your order.
+This is when you'll have the opportunity to sort through your meals.
 More or less, you'll receive your box within three to four working days.

 How much does Jane Plan cost?

-Each plan is tailored to how much weight you'd like to lose and how long you'd like to be on the diet for, so you can choose from one-, two- or three-month plans and pick from the classic plan, a "man plan" option and a vegetarian alternative.
-It's not just the food though.
-You also get the meal plans and a food diary to help you keep track — and make sure the Jane Plan diet really works for you.
+Each plan is tailored to how much weight you'd like to lose and how long you'd like to be on the diet for, so you can choose from one-, two- or three-month plans.

 Jane Plan Diet